 And no need to be coaxed.
 What about the story?
 It's a damn good one.
 Let's hope it's a long one, too.
 Incidentally, there were even a few passengers who claimed that the same thing had happened in their towns.
 That is, not the exact same thing, but something more or less like it, and since every one of them was keen on telling it, the car soon turned into a free for all, but only until the Jew from Kamenka reappeared.
-As soon as he did, we all quieted down, cried together to form a human wall and gave him our undivided attention.
+As soon as he did, we all quieted down, crowded together to form a human wall and gave him our undivided attention.
 Now, where was I?
 We just thanked God, [00:19:00] said goodbye to a Jew named Kivke, hadn't we?
 You agree?
 Well, then you're wrong, my dear friends.
 A half year or a whole year went by, I can't tell you exactly, and our Mr. Kivke, mind you, sat down and wrote a letter and addressed it to my grandfather.
 In the first place, he wrote, I wish to inform you that I am in good health and hope to hear the same from you.
-And in the second place, I've been left high and dry here, without a cent of my name, and no way of earning one, surrounded by Germans in a foreign land.
+And in the second place, I've been left high and dry here, without a cent to my name, and no way of earning one, surrounded by Germans in a foreign land.

 They don't understand my talk, and I don't understand theirs.
-If I can't make a living, I'll have to lie down and die, and so, wrote Kivke, please be so kind as to send a subtle fellow, no?
-What he wanted would be sent, of course, was money.
+If I can't make a living, I'll have to lie down and die, and so, wrote Kivke, please be so kind as to send – a subtle fellow, no?
+What he wanted to be sent, of course, was money.
 Everyone, mind you, had a good laugh.
 And then, that letter was torn up into little pieces and forgotten.

 Before three weeks were up, another letter arrived, again from the late [00:20:00] Kivke, and again addressed to my grandfather, with an I wish to inform you at the beginning, and please be so kind at the end.
 But this time, the end had a postscript.
-Could it be Kivke wanted to know that the Kaminkans had something against him?
+Could it be, Kivke wanted to know, that the Kaminkans had something against him?

-Better to have been flogged and got in and over with, because his wounds would have been healed long ago, and he wouldn't have been left penniless among Germans, with nothing to do but watch his own belly swell from hunger.
+Better to have been flogged and gotten it over with, because his wounds would have been healed long ago, and he wouldn't have been left penniless among Germans, with nothing to do but watch his own belly swell from hunger.
 When my grandfather, may he rest in peace, received this letter, he called a meeting in his home.

 What should we do?
 We can't let a Jew die from hunger.
 Well, when you were asked to fork up by Reb Nissel Shapiro, you couldn't be a pig about it.
 A fine collection was taken up, the biggest contributor to which, needless to say, was my grandfather himself.
 The sum was sent to Brody, and once more Kamenka forgot that there was such a person as a Jew named Kivke.